holtonma/holtonma.github.io/content/posts/vector-databases-rag-pipeline.md

 ---

 *Building RAG applications that users actually love?
 Exploring generative A.I. tools and patterns?
-I'm sharing the journey of creating `suggest.watch` and exploring AI architecture patterns.
+I'm sharing the journey of creating apps like `suggest.watch` and others while exploring AI architecture patterns.
 Follow along for more hands-on insights into vector databases, embeddings, and practical AI systems.*